kubernetes/enhancements/keps/sig-node/2033-kubelet-in-userns-aka-rootless/README.md

 Items marked with (R) are required *prior to targeting to a milestone / release*.

-- [ ] (R) Enhancement issue in release milestone, which links to KEP dir in [kubernetes/enhancements] (not the initial KEP PR)
+- [X] (R) Enhancement issue in release milestone, which links to KEP dir in [kubernetes/enhancements] (not the initial KEP PR)
-- [ ] (R) KEP approvers have approved the KEP status as `implementable`
+- [X] (R) KEP approvers have approved the KEP status as `implementable`
-- [ ] (R) Design details are appropriately documented
+- [X] (R) Design details are appropriately documented
-- [ ] (R) Test plan is in place, giving consideration to SIG Architecture and SIG Testing input (including test refactors)
+- [X] (R) Test plan is in place, giving consideration to SIG Architecture and SIG Testing input (including test refactors)
-  - [ ] e2e Tests for all Beta API Operations (endpoints)
+  - [N/A] e2e Tests for all Beta API Operations (endpoints)
-  - [ ] (R) Ensure GA e2e tests meet requirements for [Conformance Tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md)
+  - [N/A] (R) Ensure GA e2e tests meet requirements for [Conformance Tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md)
-  - [ ] (R) Minimum Two Week Window for GA e2e tests to prove flake free
+  - [N/A] (R) Minimum Two Week Window for GA e2e tests to prove flake free
 - [ ] (R) Graduation criteria is in place
-  - [ ] (R) [all GA Endpoints](https://github.com/kubernetes/community/pull/1806) must be hit by [Conformance Tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md) within one minor version of promotion to GA
+  - [N/A] (R) [all GA Endpoints](https://github.com/kubernetes/community/pull/1806) must be hit by [Conformance Tests](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md) within one minor version of promotion to GA
-- [ ] (R) Production readiness review completed
+- [X] (R) Production readiness review completed
-- [ ] (R) Production readiness review approved
+- [X] (R) Production readiness review approved
-- [ ] "Implementation History" section is up-to-date for milestone
+- [X] "Implementation History" section is up-to-date for milestone
-- [ ] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
+- [X] User-facing documentation has been created in [kubernetes/website], for publication to [kubernetes.io]
-- [ ] Supporting documentation—e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes
+- [X] Supporting documentation—e.g., additional design documents, links to mailing list discussions/SIG meetings, relevant PRs/issues, release notes

 <!--
 **Note:** This checklist is iterative and should be reviewed and updated every time this enhancement is being considered for a milestone.